-A. it eliminates or significantly reduces a measurement or recognition inconsistency; or

-B. a group of financial liabilities or a group of financial assets and a financial liability is managed and its performance is evaluated on a fair value basis, in accordance with a documented risk management or investment strategy, and information about the group is provided internally on that basis to the key management personnel.
+- A. it eliminates or significantly reduces a measurement or recognition inconsistency; or - B. a group of financial liabilities or financial assets and financial liabilities is managed and its performance is evaluated on a fair value basis, in accordance with a documented risk management or investment strategy, and information about the group is provided internally on that basis to the key management personnel.